myke2424/stack-exchange-cli/README.md

 ### Redis Configuration

-Fill out yaml `redis` values with redis credentials if you want to hook up the application to a redis db for request
+Fill out yaml `redis` values with redis credentials if you want to hook up the application to a redis db for request caching.

 Speed benefits are minor, but it will help with being throttled as it will just read the cache instead of going over the network to the stack exchange API if you request the same thing more than once.